Harrow Civic Centre: History

 The "Kodak Mural", a composite creation of nearly 1,000 tiles bearing Harrow-related photographs, which was designed by Pentagram and made by Kenneth Clark Ceramics, was installed on the first floor landing in 1974.

 In April 2004, Queen Elizabeth II, accompanied by the Duke of Edinburgh, visited the civic centre as part of the celebrations in respect of the 50th anniversary of the borough's royal charter.

 In October 2014, as part of its regeneration strategy, the council announced proposals to move its headquarters to a more modern facility in Wealdstone and to release the civic centre site for residential use.
 However, in March 2019, it indicated that there would be delays and, in July 2019, the council decided to find a regeneration partner to help to expedite the development.
 In September 2020, the council indicated that it had identified that partner although the name of the partner was not revealed.

+In the end, the council decided not to build a single replacement building, but instead split its offices between a new building called the Council Hub at an existing council depot site at Forward Drive / Kenmore Avenue in Wealdstone, and an office building on Gayton Road in Harrow.
+Committee meetings are held at the Council Hub, but full council meetings and the mayor's parlour and civic suite relocated to the Harrow Arts Centre in Pinner.
+The civic centre closed in February 2023, pending demolition.